Computational Methods in Many-Body Physics

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

-PH2264 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2264 is a semester module in English or German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Theory courses for condensed matter physics